Retirement health care costs

 - Consider insurance to help pay the cost of long-term care (LTC).

-Your health care expenses are likely to increase during your retirement, so planning ahead is essential.
+Planning ahead for health care expenses is essential.
 How much will you need?
 Your costs will vary based on your income, age, health, location, your Medicare or supplemental plans and life expectancy.

 Evaluating retirement health care costs